calherries/callumherries.com/src/callumherries/posts/2020-10-13-piping-python.md

 # Piping Python

 Today I was writing some Python code where I needed to pipe data through a sequence of steps.
-You can do this in R with the pipe operator `%>%`, and in Clojure with the threading macro `->` but python only has plain old function calls.
+You can do this in R with the pipe operator `%>%`, and in Clojure with the threading macro `->` but Python only has plain old function calls.
 Luckily I came across [pipetools](https://github.com/0101/pipetools), a library that adds this functionality in Python.

 Piping values through functions is best suited to problems where:
 - You calculate a value from a sequence of steps
 - You do not need to name intermediate values

-Let's take an example from a respected Python programmer.
-Norig's solution to 2018 Advent of Code, Day 11:
+Let's take some code from a respected Python programmer, and try to implement it with pipetools.
+Here's Peter Norvig's solution to 2018 Advent of Code, Day 11:

 ```
 The power level in a given fuel cell can be found through the following process:
-1. 1.
-Find the fuel cell's rack ID, which is its X coordinate plus 10.
+1. Find the fuel cell's rack ID, which is its X coordinate plus 10.
 2. Begin with a power level of the rack ID times the Y coordinate.
 3. Increase the power level by the value of the grid serial number (your puzzle input).
 4. Set the power level to itself multiplied by the rack ID.